PDAL/PDAL/doc/stages/writers.las.rst

   UID reserved for the user [Default: Nil UID]

 compression
-  Set to true to apply compression to the output, creating a LAZ file instead of an LAS file.
-Requires PDAL to have been built with compression support by linking with LASzip.
-[Default: false]
+  Set to "lazperf" or "laszip" to apply compression to the output, creating a LAZ file instead of an LAS file.  "lazperf" selects the LazPerf compressor and "laszip" (or "true") selects the LasZip compressor.
+PDAL must have been built with support for the requested compressor.
+[Default: "none"]

 scale_x, scale_y, scale_z
   Scale to be divided from the X, Y and Z nominal values, respectively, after